-The eight annual TrustLaw Awards ceremony held on September 26, 2018, in New York City, highlighted the ground-breaking pro bono work undertaken by lawyers around the world.
+The eighth annual TrustLaw Awards ceremony held in New York City highlighted the ground-breaking pro bono work undertaken by lawyers around the world.
 The winner of the prestigious Lawyer of the Year Award was BB2C lawyer Rick Longton of the firm Covington & Burling, LLP.

 “I don’t think of this as a mom-and-pop organization, I think we can keep growing.
 It’s only been two years and look how much we’ve done.”

--Paula Shirk, Founder of BB2C, featured in Mainstream Medici by Joan Oleck and Laura Collins-Hughes November/December 2007 edition of “Contribute New York.”
+Paula Shirk, Founder of BB2C, featured in Mainstream Medici by Joan Oleck and Laura Collins-Hughes, “Contribute New York.”

 Finding Entrepreneurial DNA in Cambodia